 "...he shall never know how I love him: and that, not because he's handsome, Nelly, but because he's more myself than I am."

 "He's always, always in my mind: not as a pleasure, any more than I am always a pleasure to myself, but as my own being."

 I lingered round them, under that benign sky; watched the moths fluttering among the heath and hare-bells; listened to the soft wind breathing through the grass; and wondered how anyone could ever imagine unquiet slumbers for the sleepers in that quiet earth.

 Here's the pattern.
-In the early days of Hollywood, classic novels are adapted for grandiose entertainments that change the stories, characters and even themes.... more
+In the early days of Hollywood, classic novels are adapted for grandiose entertainments that change the stories, characters and even themes.
+Then in more recent.... more